-Debunked: The flu shot is made up of a dead virus which can’t give you the flu.
+Debunked: The flu shot is made up of a dead virus that can’t give you the flu.
 When it enters your body, it creates antibodies (proteins that fight infection).
 The antibodies then protect you against the virus’ infection, which lowers your risk of getting the flu.

 Debunked: This is a common myth, but many studies have been done that show the flu shot has not been proven to raise your risk of catching other respiratory viruses.

 MYTH: THE FLU SHOT IS NOT NEEDED IF YOU’RE HEALTHY